Coppernic/coppernic.github.io-old/applications/agrident_wedge.md

 ![](_images/agrident_settings.png)

  - Scan Sound: plays a sound after a good or bad read.
- - Scan Display : display an icon while scanning.
+ - Scan Display: displays an icon while reader is scanning.
  - Scan Timeout: allows setting time in seconds while the device is trying to read a tag.
  - Agrident Service startup boot : when it is enabled, the service will start automatically when the device boot.
  - Continuous Read : read continuously untils service is stopped or screen turns off.